Researching-Advanced-Python-Concepts/Distributed-Message-Queues/README.md

 - if we have multiple active subscribers listening on a channel, then all of them will receive the same message.
 - By default messages aren't persisted
 - [How to Use Redis with Python](https://realpython.com/python-redis/)

+## Apache Kafka: kafka-python3

+- Kafka is the most advanced and complicated of the 3 message brokers that we saw till now.
+- It's a distributed streaming platform used in real-time event-driven applications.
+- Its main selling point is the ability to handle large volumes of data with almost no performance lag.

+### Running Kafka

+- to run kafka, we'll need to set up a distributed cluster.
+- we can use Docker-compose to start a multi-container Docker application